 The Stoic Discipline of Assent

 Assent is not a word we use every day.
 The Merriam-Webster dictionary defines it as, “an act of agreeing to something especially after thoughtful consideration.”
 The Stoic discipline of Assent teaches us not to give our assent to first impressions of events.
-It is often taught as the act of withdrawing our assent from our first impressions.
+It’s the act of withdrawing our assent from our first impressions.
 In other words, we should not ‘agree’ with or be led along by our first impressions or initial reactions.

 I don’t like the word Assent to describe this Stoic discipline because unlike the other two disciplines, assent is a negative—giving assent to first impressions is what we should not do.
 I’m not the only one.
 Other practitioners and scholars of Stoicism refer to the Stoic discipline of Assent as ‘Stoic mindfulness’, because it is arguably a more useful and intuitive term.